-Line 20.
-Occupancy.
+Line 20-Occupancy.
 Enter the amount paid or incurred for the use of office space or other facilities.
 If the space is rented or leased, enter the amount of rent.
-If the space is owned, enter the amount of mortgage interest, real estate taxes, and similar expenses, but not depreciation reportable on line 19.
-In either case, include the amount for utilities and related expenses (for example, heat, lights, water, power, telephone, sewer, trash removal, outside janitorial services, and similar services).
-Don't include any salaries of the organization's own employees reportable on line 14.
+If the space is owned, enter the amount of mortgage interest, real estate taxes, and similar expenses, but not depreciation (reportable on line 19).
+In either case, include the amount for utilities and related expenses (e.g., heat, lights, water, power, telephone, sewer, trash removal, outside janitorial services, and similar services).
+Do not include any salaries of the organization's own employees that are reportable on line 15.

-Line 21.
-Travel, conferences, and meetings.
+Line 21-Travel, conferences, and meetings.
 Enter the expenses for officers, employees, or others during the year for travel, attending conferences, meetings, etc. Include transportation (including fares, mileage allowance, or automobile expenses), meals and lodging, and related costs whether paid on the basis of a per diem allowance or actual expenses incurred.
-Don't include any compensation paid to those who participate.
+Do not include any compensation paid to those who participate.

 In column (b).
-Only 50% of the expense for business meals paid or incurred in connection with travel, meetings, etc., relating to the production of investment income may be deducted in figuring net investment income (section 274(n)).
+Only 50% of the expense for business meals, etc., paid or incurred in connection with travel, meetings, etc., relating to the production of investment income, may be deducted in figuring net investment income (section 274(n)).

 In column (c).
-Subject to the Special rule, earlier, limiting amounts reported in column (c) by the income generated by a charitable activity, enter the total amount of expenses paid or incurred by officers, employees, or others for travel, conferences, meetings, etc., related to income included in column (c).
+Enter the total amount of expenses paid or incurred by officers, employees, or others for travel, conferences, meetings, etc., related to income included in column (c).

-Line 22.
-Printing and publications.
-Enter the expenses for printing or publishing and distributing any publishing and distributing any newsletters, magazines, etc. Also include the cost of subscriptions to, or purchases of, magazines, newspapers, etc.
+Line 22-Printing and publications.
+Enter the expenses for printing or publishing and distributing any newsletters, magazines, etc. Also include the cost of subscriptions to, or purchases of, magazines, newspapers, etc.

-Line 23.
-Other expenses.
+Line 23-Other expenses.
 Enter all other expenses for the year.
 Include all expenses not reported on lines 13-22.
 Attach a schedule showing the type and amount of each expense.